top of page

 Also got around to pre-fit the bed panels.
 This is a basic bed, that's all you need as when you have flares/capsules you are not going to be really adjusting bed height.
 They of course are full removable.
 A bit more finish work is still to be done.
 This is all test fitting stages.

-Front angle of bed.
-Towards the front side window I have about 4-5 inches of the bed towards teh front than most beds of this type.
-If I did not do this the person in the front kinda has a very narrow bed compared to the back.
+MORE ROOM/COMFORT- Front angle of bed.
+Towards the front side window I have about 4-5 inches of the bed towards the front than most beds of this type.
+If I did not do this, the person in the front kinda has a very narrow bed compared to the back.
 I hate that.
 Makes no sense to me unless you need that extra space for a rear stock seat.
 In fact on a Flarespace for example I have to cut 3 more inches of front/back width to get a stock bench seat to still work in the 3rd row.
 Since this van will have seating that slides front/back on tracks that will not be an issue.
 A custom mattress however will need to be made.
 I ordered a high end Roam Rest custom mattress specially to fit these capsule's.
 These have so much more space in them compared to the tapered Flarespace ones.
 The pre-cut panels however Van Speed makes are not the most ideal panel to work with.
 I have had to modify every one get them to fit ok.
 If you have a MOAB bed you really have to cut them up.
 Not a plug and play panel.

 Just this bed and box took about 26 hours to get to this point even with all the wires "pre-wired".
 Still more work to be totally done with them.
 Just an example that van builds take a lot more time than you would think.
 It this is done at a very fast speed compared to a DIY for sure.
 I still have more work to do on the box and bed to get it dialed.
 It looks simple, which it kinda is, but really time consuming to get it all to fit perfectly, and these panels and box for sure do.